starkfell/100DaysOfIaC/articles/day.66.azure.file.cli.md

 ## Day 66 - Pipeline-friendly Azure Files Script

-Azure Files offers shares of up to 100,000 IOPS, accessible via SMB or REST, providing high throughput storage in a familiar f  ormat from the Windows world (SMB).
+Azure Files offers shares of up to 100,000 IOPS, accessible via SMB or REST, providing high throughput storage in a familiar format from the Windows world (SMB).
 We've talked repeatedly about the flexibility of using Azure CLI (bash) in your day-to-day, non-prod releases.
 Today, we offer a script, designed to run in a release pipeline in Azure Pipelines, and by request, we've left in Azure KeyVault integration for storing secrets related to the Azure Files instance.
 I've used this in a release pipeline with great results.

 This performs the following configuration of an Azure File Share, including: